Dawson Devoy: Milton Keynes Dons

 On 13 July 2022, Devoy joined EFL League One club Milton Keynes Dons on a three-year deal for an undisclosed fee.
 On 5 November 2022, Devoy scored his first goal for the club, in a 6–0 win over Taunton Town in the FA Cup.
 He scored 1 goal in 44 appearances in all competitions over the season as his side were relegated to EFL League Two.

 Swindon Town loan

 On 5 January 2024, Devoy joined fellow League Two club Swindon Town on loan until the end of the season.

 Return to Bohemians

 On 16 July 2024, Devoy returned to his first senior club Bohemians on a multi-year contract.
+He scored 5 goals in 36 appearances in all competitions during the 2025 season, helping Bohemians to a 4th place finish, their highest in 5 seasons.

 International career

 Devoy made his international debut for the Republic of Ireland U21 team during the 2023 UEFA European Under-21 qualifiers against Luxembourg.
+Devoy was named in Heimir Hallgrímsson's Republic of Ireland senior squad to take on Canada in Montreal in June 2026.
+On 5 June 2026, Devoy made his debut in a 1–1 draw with Canada at the Saputo Stadium.
+His appearance made him the first Bohemians player to be capped for the national team since Glen Crowe in 2003.